ENTFACT-518: Preparing for Asian Longhorned Tick in Kentucky | Download PDF

 Pest Background and Description

 ALT is a simple looking tick.
 They have a reddish-brown coloration throughout their life.
-Like native species, they progress from eggs to six-legged larva, to eight-legged nymphs, then to reproductive adults.
-As adults, ALT is about .1 inch long (2.5 mm) and are smaller than many of our common North American tick species.
+Like native species, they progress from eggs to larva, to nymphs, then to adults.
+The larval stage only has six legs while nymphs and adults both have eight.
+As adults, ALT are about .1 inch long (2.5 mm) and are smaller than many of our native tick species.
 As they feed, their bodies will swell to the proportions of a pea.
-Unlike the American dog tick or Lone star tick, the Asian longhorned tick has no distinct patterns or markings.
-So far, all documented adult Asian longhorned ticks caught in the United States have been female and therefore this species reproduces here through parthenogenesis, where an adult female can give birth to many clonal female daughters.
+Unlike native species, such as the American dog tick or Lonestar tick, the Asian longhorned tick has no distinct patterns or markings.
+So far, all Asian longhorned ticks caught in the United States have been female.
+The species reproduces here through parthenogenesis, where an adult female can give birth to many clonal female daughters.

 Asian longhorned tick go from egg to larva, to nymph, then to adult.
 They are reddish brown throughout their life and quite small (the gold object is the head of a pin).
 Photo by Matt Bertone, NC State Entomology.

-So far in the US, ALT has been confirmed on numerous animal hosts including but not limited to, turkeys, squirrels, rabbits, raccoons, elk, deer, and bear.
+So far, ALT has been confirmed on 25 different animal hosts including but not limited to; turkeys, squirrels, rabbits, raccoons, elk, deer, and bear.
 Domesticated animals such as cattle, sheep, and horses are also under threat.
 There have been confirmed bites on humans, but the CDC indicates that there is less attraction to humans than to other animals.

 Despite the lack of pathogen transfer, ALT does pose a threat to wild and domestic animals.
-As these ticks are capable of reproducing through parthenogenesis, an individual female tick is capable of yielding hundreds of more ticks that will feed on an animal.
-As these populations boom on a host, the animal can suffer from anemia and possibly, exsanguination (death due to blood loss).
-There have been recorded cases of cattle dying in North Carolina due to this, https://www.ncagr.gov/paffairs/release/2019/StateVeterinarianremindslivestockandpetownerstowatchoutforticks.htm.
+As these ticks are capable of reproducing through parthenogenesis, an individual female tick is capable of creating hundreds of more ticks that will feed on an animal.
+As these populations boom on a host, the animal can suffer from anemia and ultimately exsanguination is possible.
+Two cases of lambs dying in Tennessee due to blood loss as a result of these ticks has been recorded.

-As of the writing of this fact sheet, there have been confirmed finds of ALT in: Arkansas, Connecticut, Delaware, Kentucky, Maryland, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Virginia, and West Virginia.
+As of the revision of this fact sheet, there have been confirmed finds of ALT in: Arkansas, Connecticut, Delaware, Indiana, Georgia, Kentucky, Massachusetts, Maryland, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Virginia, and West Virginia.

 The known distribution of Asian longhorned tick in the US.
-This map is taken from the National Haemaphysalis longicornis (Asian longhorned tick) Situation Report as of August 2021.
+This map is taken from the National Haemaphysalis longicornis (Asian longhorned tick) Situation Report as of mid-2023.

 Tick Prevention and Management